DiET-GS/DiET-GS/README.md

 ```
 Note that the script above may also download additional files required for processing event streams during scene optimization.

-Once you run the above command, the downloaded files will be located to designated path.
+Once you run the above command, the downloaded files may be located to designated path.
 Refer to the file structure:
 ```
 data
 ├── ev-deblurnerf_cdavis   <- Real-world dataset